pololu/libpololu-avr/arduino/README-Arduino.txt

 == Change Log ==

+2015 Mar 24 -
+* Fixed a bug in PololuWheelEncoders that was causing it to lose half of the counts.
+This bug was introduced in 2012.

 2015 Feb 18 -
 * Packaged the libraries as an Arduino hardware add-on for Arduino 1.6.0, which also provides needed entries in the Board and